Pumice: Horticulture

 Good soil requires sufficient water and nutrient loading as well as little compaction to allow easy exchange of gases.
 The roots of plants require continuous transportation of carbon dioxide and oxygen to and from the surface.
-Pumice improves the quality of soil because of its porous properties, water and gases can be transported easily through the pores and nutrients can be stored in the microscopic holes.
+Pumice improves the quality of soil because of its porous properties; water and gases can be transported easily through the pores and nutrients can be stored in the microscopic holes.
 Pumice rock fragments are inorganic therefore no decomposition and little compaction occur.

 Another benefit of this inorganic rock is that it does not attract or host fungi or insects.
-Drainage is very important in horticulture, with the presence of pumice tillage is much easier.
+As drainage is very important in horticulture, with the presence of pumice tillage is much easier.
 Pumice usage also creates ideal conditions for growing plants like cacti and succulents as it increases the water retention in sandy soils and reduces the density of clayey soils to allow more transportation of gases and water.
 The addition of pumice to soil improves and increases vegetative cover as the roots of plants make slopes more stable therefore it helps reduce erosion.
 It is often used on roadsides and ditches and commonly used in turf and golf courses to maintain grass cover and flatness that can degrade due to large amounts of traffic and compaction.
-With regard to chemical properties pumice is pH neutral, it is not acidic or alkaline.
+Chemically pumice is pH neutral, neither acidic nor alkaline.
 In 2011, 16% of pumice mined in the United States was used for horticultural purposes.

 Pumice contributes to soil fertility in areas where it is naturally present in the soil due to volcanic activity.
 For example, in the Jemez Mountains of New Mexico, the Ancestral Puebloans settled on "pumice patches" of the El Cajete Pumice which likely retained a greater amount of moisture and was ideal for farming.

 Construction

 Pumice is widely used to make lightweight concrete and insulative low-density cinder blocks.
-The air-filled vesicles in this porous rock serves as a good insulator.
+The air-filled vesicles in this porous rock serve as a good insulator.
 A fine-grained version of pumice called pozzolan is used as an additive in cement and is mixed with lime to form a light-weight, smooth, plaster-like concrete.
 This form of concrete was used as far back as Roman times.
 Roman engineers utilized it to build the huge dome of the Pantheon with increasing amounts of pumice added to concrete for higher elevations of the structure.
 It was also commonly used as a construction material for many aqueducts.

 One of the main uses of pumice currently in the United States is manufacturing concrete.
 This rock has been used in concrete mixtures for thousands of years and continues to be used in producing concrete, especially in regions close to where this volcanic material is deposited.

 New studies prove a broader application of pumice powder in the concrete industry.
 Pumice can act as a cementitious material in concrete and researchers have shown that concrete made with up to 50% pumice powder can significantly improve durability yet reduce greenhouse gas emissions and fossil fuel consumption.